 Acting Techniques and Tips for Actors

 Acting techniques are at the heart of every audition.
 You can't just show up, you have to be good.
-And I'm gonna show you how...
+We're gonna show you how...

 Keep in mind, actors spend years and even lifetimes perfecting their craft.
 Stanislavski, Meisner, Adler, Hagen, and countless others.
-I can't just write one article and dub you learnéd.
+We can't just write one article and dub you learnéd.

 So instead of teaching you how to handle Uncle Vanya or The Crucible, we're just going to tackle monologues, cold readings, and some simple tips & acting techniques to use for your auditions.